Codesai/website/README.md

 Having the `jekyll serve` running, we can save changes and refresh the page to see the changes.
 However, there is an issue:

-- When saving changes to .yml files, llike `_config.yml`, we should restart the `jekyll serge` to see changes.
+- When saving changes to .yml files, llike `_config.yml`, we should restart the `jekyll serve` to see changes.
 Or stop the docker container with `Ctrl+C` and execute `docker-compose up` again.

 ### Plugins